Powerlearnproject/se-assignment-day-2-git-and-github-musa-ayeni/README.md

 6. Code review: Commits facilitate code reviews by allowing others to examine specific changes made to the project.

-7. Experimentation: You can create separate branches for experimental features, committing changes without affecting the main project until they're ready to be merged.
+7. Experimentation: You can create separate branches for experimental features, committing changes without affecting the main project until they're ready to be merge

-Would you like me to elaborate on any part of this explanation or provide more details about using Git and GitHub?

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
 Branching in Git is a powerful feature that allows developers to create separate lines of development within a repository.
 It's particularly important for collaborative development on platforms like GitHub.
 Let me explain how branching works and why it's so valuable: